polterguy/lizzie/README.md

 Lizzie is highly influenced and inspired from LISP, but with a much more familiar notation, without the weird and unintuitive _"Polish notation"_.
 In such a way, it arguably is LISP for .Net.
-Its dynamic nature allows you to execute snippets of Lizzie code, inline in your C# code, wither by loading the code from a file, or fetching the code from some database of some sort.
-Below is a complete example of how this process might happen.
+Its dynamic nature allows you to execute snippets of Lizzie code, inline in your C# code, by loading your code from files, or by for instance fetching the code from some database of some sort.
+Below is a complete example of how this process might look like.

 ```csharp
 using System;